When your baby arrives checklist

 • 4 years.

-Your doctor or Maternal Childhood Health Nurse can give vaccinations.
-Find out more about immunisation for children on the Department of Health and Aged Care website.
+Your doctor or Maternal Child Health Nurse can give vaccinations.
+Find out more about immunisation for children on the Department of Health, Disability and Ageing website.

 Regular checks with a Maternal Child Health Nurse or doctor can help track your baby’s development.
 They may also be able to recommend baby education classes.

-The first few weeks with a newborn can be tricky to navigate.
+The first few weeks with a newborn can be challenging.
 It’s important to take care of yourself and get support when you need it.
 If you’ve given birth, your body will need some time to heal.

 If you or your partner are struggling with mental health, there’s support for new parents on the PANDA website.